-Seed Germination is one of the most vital processes of a plant life cycle, and Soaking Seeds In Hydrogen Peroxide gives them a headstart!
+Germination is one of the most vital courses of a plant’s life cycle and Soaking Seeds In Hydrogen Peroxide gives this a head start!

 Reason Why Seeds Fail To Germinate

 There are several reasons why seeds may fail to germinate.
 Below are some common causes behind seed germination failure: